utsukushii/LT-Perl/README.md

 To remove a watch, just place your cursor over it and press `alt-shift-w`.

+Note, that watches don't appear to work with the instarepl.
+They work well with the normal repl.

 ## Caveats

 I have only tested this in the following environment: